Welcome to the longest FAQ on the planet. Now with a soupçon of snark.

 A.) It was never planned to be a part of the series, and was written on a whim in response to overwhelming reader interest.
 Also, it breaks away from the formula of the other books, and in a lot of ways it’s just a continuation of THE FOUND; on Twitter I described it as fanfic of THE FOUND where everyone’s favorite OTP becomes canon, and that’s not far off.
 But it also doesn’t follow the prologue + flashbacks formula of the other main line novels; it’s dual POV instead of single POV; it doesn’t have a companion hero novella; and, it’s sweetly angsty, light, and hopeful instead of a sunken pit of grimdark misery.

 Q.) I’ve seen hints and rumors of a spinoff series from Crow City, about Wally and his circus.
 Is that true?

 A.) Yep.
 The series will be called Caravan of the Macabre, and will be set in the 90s; while Walford Gallifrey will be a major character in the story, it’ll be mostly centered on the people in and around his circus, and their relationships.
-It will probably be very, very queer, and I’m hoping to start writing it in 2018.
+It will probably be very, very queer, and I’m hoping to start writing it in 2020 or 2021.